 Education Law requires the Board to audit all claims before they are paid, or to appoint a claims auditor to assume the Board's powers and duties to examine and approve or disapprove claims.
-The Board has delegated this responsibility to audit District claims to a claims auditor.
-An effective claims processing system ensures that every claim against the District is subjected to an independent, thorough and deliberate review and contains enough supporting documentation to determine whether it complies with statutory requirements and District policies, and that the amounts claimed represent actual and necessary District expenditures.
+The Board has delegated its responsibility to audit District claims to a claims auditor.
+An effective claims processing system ensures that every claim against the District is subjected to an independent, thorough, and deliberate review, and contains enough supporting documentation to determine whether it complies with statutory requirements and District policies, and that the amounts claimed represent actual and necessary District expenditures.

-Purchase orders should be issued prior to purchasing goods or receiving services; purchase orders help control District expenditures by ensuring that purchases are properly authorized and pre-approved and that adequate funds are available.
+Purchase orders should be issued prior to purchasing goods or receiving services; purchase orders help control District expenditures by ensuring that purchases are properly authorized and pre-approved, and that adequate funds are available.
 A confirming purchase order refers to a purchase order issued after the goods or services have already been ordered or received.
 District officials must strictly control and limit the use of confirming purchase orders to emergency purchases because such purchases circumvent the approval and price verification features of the normal purchasing process.
-There is limited assurance that confirming purchases are made at the best price and quality and are for legitimate and authorized District purposes.
+There is limited assurance that confirming purchases are made at the best price and quality, and are for legitimate and authorized District purposes.

-During our audit period, the District paid general fund claims totaling \$17,972,830.
+During our audit period, the District paid claims totaling \$24,547,479.
 District officials have established adequate controls over the claims processing function that ensure claims are audited in a timely manner and are properly supported.
 Specifically, prior to any purchase of goods or services, the purchasing agent must prepare and approve a purchase order.
-Once a purchase is made, the accounts payable clerk assembles the claims package, which includes the purchase order, invoice, appropriate supporting documentation and the check signed by the Treasurer.
+Once a purchase is made, a clerk in the Business Office assembles the claims package, which includes the purchase order, invoice, appropriate supporting documentation, and a copy of the check signed by the Treasurer.
 The claims auditor generally conducts a thorough and deliberate audit of each claim before the Board authorizes payment.
-Upon completing his audit, the claims auditor signs each claim to indicate his approval, signs and dates the warrant that lists all approved claims and then forwards this documentation to the Treasurer for payment.
+Upon completing her audit, the claims auditor stamps and signs each claim to indicate her approval, signs and dates the warrant that lists all approved claims, and then forwards this documentation to the Treasurer for payment.

-The Board may, by resolution, authorize payment in advance of audit for claims for public utility services (electric, gas, water, sewer and telephone), postage, freight and express charges.
+&lt;sup>1 The Board may, by resolution, authorize payment in advance of audit for claims for public utility services (electric, gas, water, sewer, and telephone), postage, freight, and express charges.
 However, the claims for such prepayments must be presented at the next regular Board meeting for audit.